 May is one of our favorite months to visit Walt Disney World and ranks high on our list.
 We understand parents can’t take their kids on vacation until school is out, but if your kids are off in May, it’s a much better choice than taking them in the Summer months.

 We especially love the first half of the month when the weather isn’t quite as hot.
 The EPCOT Flower and Garden Festival is one of our favorites, so plan a whole day there, tasting all the delicious creations and looking at the beautiful landscaping.

-Skip June, July and August, and take your family to Disney World in May.
-You’ll love the long days, extended sunlight, and it’s one of the best times to book your trip.
+Skip June, July, and August, and take your family to Disney World in May.
+You’ll love the long days, the extended sunlight, and it’s one of the best times to book your trip.

 Visit Disney World in May If…

-- You are trying to decided between May or the other Summer months
+- You are trying to decide between May or the other Summer months

 - You like moderate to low crowds